 Medical bias obviously holds women back, but in what ways do you think it holds us back as a society?

 "On the one hand, there’s this lack of attention to women’s bodies and their health condition that obviously harms women, but that's also scientifically unjustifiable.
-We have lost out on a lot of medical knowledge, because we’ve directed more health research to, and prioritized, the health conditions of men.
+We have lost out on a lot of medical knowledge, because we’ve directed more health research to, and prioritised, the health conditions of men.
 We all have been deprived of the knowledge we could have if we had been giving equal treatment to understanding women and their conditions as well."

 What are some actionable takeaways women can learn from this book?